 Visualisation techniques have been scientifically proven to improve performances.
 One reason is that your body cannot tell the difference between a real experience and a vividly imagined one.
-However, there are some tips that ensure you are doing it correctly.
+However, there are some specific points to note, to ensure you are doing it correctly.
+Athletes use these extra ingredients and tend to call it mental rehearsal because it is specific, deliberate and done intentionally and consistently.
+Furthermore, unless you get these specifics right, your time spent practicing seeing what you want may be in vain.
+Moreover, being intentional around your practice helps achieve what Einstein said so famously:

 “What you can imagine you can create”